gedonawais/WeatherDevice/README.md

 ---

 # 9. Disable Wi-Fi (Optional)
-Network Manager is already disabled so no need to run this Disable Wi-Fi:
+NetworkManager is already disabled so no need to run this Disable Wi-Fi:

 ```bash